 plantains and mangoes

-First, I will need to provide you with a small glossary of terms.
+First, I must provide you with a small glossary of terms.

-Adobo – Seasoning used for chicken or steak, created with a mixture of garlic powder, ground coriander, turmeric, oregano, black pepper, cumin, annatto, paprika, and sea salt.
-Adobo is used as a dry rub or a wet paste.
+Adobo is a seasoning used for chicken or steak.
+It is created with garlic powder, ground coriander, turmeric, oregano, black pepper, cumin, annatto, paprika, and sea salt.
+Adobo can be used as a dry rub or a wet paste.

-Sofrito – A blend of peppers, onions, garlic, and cilantro creating a puree used in stews, beans, and rice.
-Sofrito is also used as a topping for grilled meats.
+Sofrito is a blend of peppers, onions, garlic, and cilantro, creating a puree used in stews, beans, and rice.
+It is also used as a topping for grilled meats.
 Puerto Rican cooking seems to begin and end with sofrito.

 Pilón – A cooking tool similar to a mortar and pestle used to mash and combine ingredients in many Puerto Rican dishes.